skcho/debug-mode/TUTORIAL.md

 ### TIP: side effect

-We can use the long string query to raise some side effects such as writing some data to a file.
+We can use the long string query to raise some side effects, e.g., writing some data to a file.

 Option query with arguments